na-na-hi/renget/archive/smgenskins.md

  - Cabrakan
    - Fat Loki Cabrakan Special Emote uses the same animation as Loki's pre-rework taunt / AoE attack, floating and flailing his limbs around.
    - Tremor Tech Cabrakan Special Emote uses one of his shields as a hoverboard.
-Additionally, while his 1 / self-buff is active, the rotors on his shields will whir.
+Additionally, while his 1 / self-buff is active, the rotors on his shields will whirl.

  - Camazotz
    - Brimstone Beast Camazotz sets himself on fire while recalling.
    - Jurassic / Terror-Dactyl Camazotz is one of the few skins in the game with no actual voice lines, just grunts and screeches.

  - Cerberus
-   - Pup Patrol Cerberus Special Emote drags his ass along the floor.
+   - Pup Patrol Cerberus Special Emote drags his ass along the floor until he next takes any non-movement action.
-   - Warmaker Cerberus completely changes all of Cerberus's animations.
+   - Warmaker Cerberus has completely unique Ability and Emote animations.
 Additionally, his Special Emote transforms him into a mobile tank.

  - Cernunnos
    - Great Tengu Cernunnos Special Emote has him float around atop his spinning Glaive.
-   - Pixel Beast Cernunnos
+   - Pixel Beast Cernunnos Special Emote holds his gauntlet-arm to the side while drawing in an energy SFX, and loudly revs the motor (even louder as he moves).
+This Special Emote can be spammed to make the loud revving even louder still.

  - Chaac
    - Dark Lord Chaac's backpack-thing glows if his Passive is charged.
    - Slaughterhouse Chaac becomes progressively bloodier, the more kills he has, up to 3 times.
-This effect resets upon each death.
+This effect resets upon death.
    - Radical Rex Chaac Special Emote begins to play his Axe-instrument, surrounded by a neon grid and sparkling lights.
 Each time he taps the axe, a synthetic beat plays - to get the highest tempo, either walk straight forward or walk backwards and to the side.
 While moving directly backwards, he will moonwalk.
 Additionally, the Tyrannosaurus Rex head is fully modelled to his mouth animations (including his Laugh Emote), although the skin features no additional changes to his Emotes.
 Finally, when Ulting, a cyber-jaguar will run around the radius of his Ult targetter.
    - Mick Thompson / Jim Root / Alessandro Venturella Chaac Special Emote will spawn some floodlights above them *(making a stage)*, make a rock sign with their hand *(you know, the one with the index and pinkie up)* while playing a Slipknot song for everyone to hear.
    - Forgotten Gods Chaac can switch between 3 formes with completely unique effects, by using either his Ult or Special Emote.
 Additionally, after 10 kills, the orb in his axe glows.